gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

         image: openjdk:8u121-alpine
         command: [ keytool, -importcert, -v, -noprompt, -trustcacerts, -file, /ssca/ca/ca.crt, -keystore, /ssca/truststore/cacerts, -storepass, changeit ]
         volumeMounts:
-        - name: keystore
+        - name: truststore
           mountPath: /ssca/truststore
         - name: self-signed-ca
           mountPath: /ssca/ca
 ```

 Mount the `truststore` volume in the `copy` initContainer, grab the
-file cacerts file, and put it in our `keystore` volume.
+file cacerts file, and put it in our `truststore` volume.

 Next, the import step!
 We need to mount the self-signed CA into this
 container as well.
 Run the `keytool` command as described above,
-referencing our copied `cacerts` file in our `keystore` volume and
+referencing our copied `cacerts` file in our `truststore` volume and
 passing in our ssCA.

 Two things to note here: the `-noprompt` argument to `keytool` is